-You packed their birth certificate and penciled in an extra half-hour to clear customs at the airport.
-Traveling with children under the age of 18 is not so simple, however, and there are varying rules and requirements depending on the age of the child, their reason for traveling, and who they are traveling with.
+Traveling with children under the age of 18 is not simple.
+There are varying rules and requirements depending on the age of the child, their reason for travel, and who they are traveling with.

-Fortunately, Notarize exists to get your documents, like a minor travel consent form, squared away.
-Notarize your minor travel consent form now, or keep reading to learn about the notarization process and signer requirements for this document.
+Completing a travel consent form is easy with Notarize.
+Keep reading to learn about the notarization process and signer requirements for this document.

 When flying within the U.S., or traveling internationally by land or sea, a child’s birth certificate will suffice most of the time.
 A notarized letter of consent will be required for children who travel without one or both of their parents or legal guardians.
 The letter of consent ensures the legitimacy of the travel consent offered by the accompanying adult.

-By notarizing your document with Notarize, there is an added level of assurance that is especially valuable to globetrotters.
+Notarization of a child travel consent form provides an added level of assurance that is especially valuable to globetrotters.
 Our notarizations are digitally signed and linked to a digital record, which ensures any travel company or foreign agency that your document is authentic.
-Because the notarization is completed online and within our secure product portal, you don’t have to worry about losing a slip of paper.
-The letter of consent can be pulled up through the Notarize Verification Portal at any time, saving you from a difficult search for an overseas notary and putting your focus back on your vacation.
+Because the notarization is completed online and within our secure product portal, you don’t have to worry about losing a slip of paper while traveling.

-Whether your trip is a few months out or the night before, it’s best to have this form completed in advance to avoid any disruptions to your travel.
+Whether your trip is a few months out, or the night before, it’s best to have this form completed in advance to avoid any disruptions to your travel.